hdvanegasm/blockchain/README.md

-# Basic cryptocurrency implementation
+# Basic blockchain implementation

-In this repository you will find a basic implementation of a cryptocurrency using *Bitcoin: a peer-to-peer electronic cash system* and Bitcoin documentation as a basis.
+In this repository you will find a basic implementation of a blockchain using *Bitcoin: a peer-to-peer electronic cash system* and Bitcoin documentation as a basis.

 ## Instructions: